xmos/lib_camera/doc/release_notes/index.rst

     It will choose to privilege the majority of the image, leaving some areas underexposed or overexposed.

   - AWB:
     Due to the automatic white balancing algorithm, the ISP will try to compensate the image's illuminance.
-If the environment is a pure colour pure red or pure blue, it can appear more white than expected.
+If the environment is a pure colour such as a pure red or pure blue, it can appear more white than expected.
     In this case, AWB can be turned off, or changed manually to be adequate to a specific scene by adjusting the static AWB values.

 Version 0.1.0